 - Harambe Market (quick-service from walk-up windows, Mobile Order/Asia)

 - Thirsty River Bar and Trek Snacks (cocktails, snacks/Africa)

 - Yak & Yeti Restaurant (full-service, inside seating/quick dining, outside seating/Asia)

-- Flame Tree Barbecue (quick dining, outdoor seating/Discovery Island)
+- Flame Tree Barbecue (quick dining, outdoor seating, Mobile Order/Discovery Island)

 - Tiffins (signature dining, Discovery Island)

 - Nomad Lounge (appetizers and beverages next to Tiffins, Discovery Island)